electerious/Ackee/docs/Installation.md

 ### 3. Install

 Before starting Ackee, you need to install all required dependencies using `npm`.
-This command will also install the `bower` dependencies and build Ackee using `grunt`:
+This command will also install the `bower` dependencies and build Ackee using `gulp`:

 	npm install